Getting started with Cluster API

 You are now all set to deploy the AWS CAPI infrastructure provider.

-Initialise the management cluster
+Initialize the management cluster

-clusterctl init --bootstrap ck8s --control-plane ck8s -i <infra-provider-of-choice>
+clusterctl init --bootstrap canonical-kubernetes --control-plane canonical-kubernetes -i <infra-provider-of-choice>

 Once the bootstrap and control-plane controllers are up and running, you can apply the cluster manifests with the specifications of the cluster you want to provision.